aebabis/roguelike/BACKLOG.md

   - Using keyboard to look at tiles
   - Decouple Dungeon from Entity
   - Keep unseen events out of log
+  - Button to focus abilities.
+Arrows to move between
 - Med
   - Ranged attack animation
   - Keybindings Overlay